Phentermine is the most commonly-prescribed weight loss pill in the United States (

-In other words,patients presented with leaky, misshapen and discolored valves on both sides of their heart after using Phen-Fen for about one year.
-When a valve is leaky the heart has to work harder to pump the same amount of blood.
+The physicians noticed that 24 different female patients treated with Phen-Fen had developed leaky, misshapen and discolored valves after using the two weight loss medications for about one year.
+This was problematic because when a valve is leaky the heart has to work harder to pump the same amount of blood.

-Below is the official warning about phentermine and heart valve problems as written on the Adipex-P drug label :
+Below is the official warning about phentermine and heart valve problems as written on the Adipex-P drug label (

 “Serious regurgitant cardiac valvular disease, primarily affecting the mitral, aortic and/or tricuspid valves, has been reported in otherwise healthy persons who had taken a combination of phentermine with fenfluramine or dexfenfluramine for weight loss.
 The possible role of phentermine in the etiology of these valvulopathies has not been established and their course in individuals after the drugs are stopped is not known.
 The possibility of an association between valvular heart disease and the use of phentermine alone cannot be ruled out; there have been rare cases of valvular heart disease in patients who reportedly have taken phentermine alone.”

-Below is the warning about primary pulmonary hypertension, as printed on the same Adipex-P drug label :
+Below is the warning about primary pulmonary hypertension, as printed on the same Adipex-P drug label (

 “Primary Pulmonary Hypertension (PPH) – a rare, frequently fatal disease of the lungs – has been reported to occur in patients receiving a combination of phentermine with fenfluramine or dexfenfluramine.
 The possibility of an association between PPH and the use of phentermine alone cannot be ruled out; there have been rare cases of PPH in patients who reportedly have taken phentermine alone.
 The initial symptom of PPH is usually dyspnea.
 Other initial symptoms may include angina pectoris, syncope or lower extremity edema.
 Patients should be advised to report immediately any deterioration in exercise tolerance.
 Treatment should be discontinued in patients who develop new, unexplained symptoms of dyspnea, angina pectoris, syncope or lower extremity edema, and patients should be evaluated for the possible presence of pulmonary hypertension.”

-Interestingly, some recent research indicates that phentermine does not significantly increase heart rate or blood pressure when taken as prescribed .
+Interestingly, some recent research indicates that phentermine does not significantly increase heart rate or blood pressure when taken as prescribed (

-Phentermine heart palpitations occur because, as a stimulant, this drug makes your heart more sensitive to electrical signals and may cuase it to beat slightly outside of its normal rhythm.
-Still, phentermine heart palpitations may indicate a more serious problem and can prove dangerous if not corrected.
+Phentermine heart palpitations occur because, as a stimulant, this drug makes your heart more sensitive to electrical signals and may cause it to beat slightly outside of its normal rhythm.
+However, these palpitations may also indicate a more serious problem and can prove dangerous if not corrected.

 Call your doctor or seek medical attention right away if you feel like your heart is pounding, fluttering or beating irregularly while taking this medication.

-2. Connolly, H. M., Crary, J. L., McGoon, M. D., Hensrud, D. D., Edwards, B. S., Edwards, W. D., & Schraff, H. V. (1997).
+- Connolly, H. M., Crary, J. L., McGoon, M. D., Hensrud, D. D., Edwards, B. S., Edwards, W. D., & Schraff, H. V. (1997).
 Valvular Heart Disease Associated with Fenfluramine–Phentermine.
 New England Journal of Medicine, 337(24), 1772-1776. doi:10.1056/nejm199712113372414

-3. American Heart Association.
+- American Heart Association.
 (2016, May 31).
 Problem: Heart Valve Regurgitation.
-Retrieved from https://www.heart.org/en/health-topics/heart-valve-problems-and-disease/heart-valve-problems-and-causes/problem-heart-valve-regurgitation

 - Centers for Disease Control and Prevention.
 (1997).
 Cardiac Valvulopathy Associated With Exposure to Fenfluramine or Dexfenfluramine: US Department of Health and Human Services Interim Public Health Recommendations, November 1997.
 JAMA: The Journal of the American Medical Association, 278(21), 1729. doi:10.1001/jama.1997.03550210025016

-5. U.S. Food and Drug Administration.
+- U.S. Food and Drug Administration.
 (2012).
 Adipex-P (phentermine hydrochloride) capsules label [Brochure].

-6. Johns Hopkins Medicine. (n.d.).
+- Johns Hopkins Medicine. (n.d.).
 Primary Pulmonary Hypertension (PPH).